Rhumbix/django-request-logging/README.md

 * If HTTP status code is between 400 - 599, URIs are logged at ERROR level, otherwise they are logged at INFO level.
 * If HTTP status code is between 400 - 599, data are logged at ERROR level, otherwise they are logged at DEBUG level.

+A `no_logging` decorator is included for views with sensitive data.

 ## Django settings
 You can customized some behaves of django-request-logging by following settings in Django `settings.py`.
 ### REQUEST_LOGGING_DATA_LOG_LEVEL